0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 -m 'Kindly review the attached document.
 Just press OK if you get an error while opening it and it should be fine.'
 ```

 We try to look non-suspicous as possible.
-And use a subtle message body to have the user click 'OK' if he gets an error message (which does happen with this exploit).
+And use a subtle message in the body to have the user click 'OK' if he gets an error message (which does happen with this exploit).

 ![document-error-1](document-error-1.jpg)